joyent/conch-api/docs/modules/Conch::Plugin::AuthHelpers.md

 return $c->status(403) if not $c->is_workspace_admin;
 ```

-Verifies that the user indicated by the stashed `user_id` has 'admin' permission on the
+Verifies that the user indicated by the stashed `user_id` has the 'admin' role on the
 workspace indicated by the stashed `workspace_id` or one of its ancestors.

 ## user\_has\_workspace\_auth

-Verifies that the user indicated by the stashed `user_id` has (at least) this auth role on the
+Verifies that the user indicated by the stashed `user_id` has (at least) this role on the
 workspace indicated by the stashed `workspace_id` or one of its ancestors.

-Users with the admin flag set will always return true, even if no user\_workspace\_role records
+System admin users set will always return true, even if no user\_workspace\_role records are
-are present.
+present.

 ## generate\_jwt